jeremyneveu/m2-npac-grac/chapters/en/09_radiation.md

 In the nucleon's rest frame the threshold for pair and pion production are about $1\,\text{MeV}$ and $140\,\text{MeV}
 $, respectively.
 The energy loss-length, $\lambda = \langle (\frac{1}{E}\frac{\dd dE}{\dd X})^{-1} \rangle$, depends on
 the
-product of the cross section and of the inelasticity (enery-loss fraction) of the reaction.
+product of the cross section and of the inelasticity (energy-loss fraction) of the reaction.
 This product, which is nearly constant at energies larger than a few times the threshold energy, is two orders of magnitude larger for pion production than for pair production, so that the former dominates over the latter at the highest energies.